-- Using forceps elevate and displace the extensor mechanism.
+- Using forceps elevates and displace the extensor mechanism.

 - Flush the bone marrow cavity with sterile saline to remove any loose elements after the canal reaming.

-- Close the incision with 5-0 absorbable chromic gut suture.
+- Close the incision with a 5-0 absorbable chromic gut suture.

 Destabilization Of The Medial Meniscus Protocol

 - Place the subject in the supine position.

 - Make a skin incision from the distal patella to the proximal tibial plateau.

 - Make an incision using scissors in the joint capsule immediately medial to the patellar tendon and spread open.